Gaggi, Sicily

-Gaggi (Sicilian: Kaggi) is a comune (municipality) in the Province of Messina in the Italian region of Sicily, located about 160 km east of Palermo and about 45 km southwest of Messina.
+Gaggi (Sicilian: Kaggi) is a comune (municipality) in the Metropolitan City of Messina in the Italian region of Sicily, located about 160 km east of Palermo and about 45 km southwest of Messina.
 As of 31 December 2004, it had a population of 2,812 and an area of 7.3 km2.

 The municipality of Gaggi contains the frazioni (subdivisions, mainly villages and hamlets) Cavallaro, Palmara, Falcò, Costa arancione, and Billirè.
 Gaggi borders the following municipalities: Castelmola, Castiglione di Sicilia, Graniti, Mongiuffi Melia, Taormina.